codio-templates/onboarding/.guides/content/Releasing-Grades-d990.md

-Manual Unit grades are withheld from students until the teacher wishes to releases them.
+Manual assignment grades are withheld from students until the teacher wishes to releases them.

 If you are using an LMS, all grades including auto-graded results are not posted back to the LMS grade book until grades are explicitly released.